zxkane/servers/README.md

 ## 📚 Frameworks

-These are high-level frameworks that make it easier to build MCP servers.
+These are high-level frameworks that make it easier to build MCP servers or clients.

-* **[codemirror-mcp](https://github.com/marimo-team/codemirror-mcp)** - CodeMirror extension that implements the Model Context Protocol (MCP) for resource mentions and prompt commands
+### For servers

 * [EasyMCP](https://github.com/zcaceres/easy-mcp/) (TypeScript)
 * [FastMCP](https://github.com/punkpeye/fastmcp) (TypeScript)

+### For clients

+* **[codemirror-mcp](https://github.com/marimo-team/codemirror-mcp)** - CodeMirror extension that implements the Model Context Protocol (MCP) for resource mentions and prompt commands

 ## 📚 Resources